 - Don’t leave food out.
 The campsites in Chisos Basin have bearboxes.
 After many years, the black bear has been reintroduced the area and it would be a shame if those bears became accustomed to humans and their food.

 - There are three camp stores, two gas stations, and a post office located in Big Bend National Park but it’s best to bring what you need.
-We stopped in Marfa.
+We stopped in Marfa for supplies.

 - Purchase an America the Beautiful Park Pass that saves you money at over 2k interagency park units.
 The pass is $80 and is good for a year.
 You can purchase a pass at the park or ahead of time at REI.com or LL Bean.

 Camping + Lodging Outside Big Bend National Park

 For something a little fancier, stay further west, in Lajitas.
 The Lajitas Golf Resort is a 4 star property with obviously, a golf course, 3 swimming pools, a spa, zip-lining, equestrian activities and Jeep rentals.
 There’s a restaurant and saloon on site.

 Another option, Big Bend Ranch State Park is 80 miles to the west.
 Check their website here for campground rules for 2021.